 There is nowhere more fun and magical than Disney World.
 However, crowds and lines have a way of damping enthusiasm.
 Scheduling a Disney vacation outside of peak crowd times is always advisable, but not always feasible due to work schedules, family obligations, etc.

-- First and foremost, consult the MagicGuides Walt Disney World Crowd Calendar before planning your trip.
-This will give your up-to-date park information and crowd size expectations for each of Disney’s four theme parks.
+- First and foremost, consult our Walt Disney World Crowd Calendar before planning your trip.
+This will give you up-to-date park information and crowd size expectations for Disney’s four theme parks.

 - Crowds are typically lower when kids are in school.
 Holiday weeks (especially holiday weekends), spring break, and the summer months are usually the most crowded times at Disney World.